Be Prepared (song)

-"Be Prepared" is a song written by Elton John and Tim Rice (music and lyrics, respectively) for the Disney animated feature film The Lion King (1994).
-The song was originally performed in the film by Jeremy Irons, with Whoopi Goldberg, Cheech Marin, and Jim Cummings providing supporting vocals; Cummings performed partial material for Scar after Irons' baritone voice gave out.
+"Be Prepared" is a 1994 song written by Elton John and Tim Rice (music and lyrics, respectively) from Disney's 1994 animated feature film The Lion King.
+The song was originally performed in this film by Jeremy Irons and Jim Cummings, with Whoopi Goldberg and Cheech Marin providing supporting vocals.

-The song is also featured in the 1997 Broadway musical The Lion King, with John Vickery, Kevin Cahoon, Stanley Wayne Mathis, and Tracy Nicole Chapman performing it in the original Broadway cast for the musical.
-Chiwetel Ejiofor performed an altered version of the song in the 2019 film adaptation.
+The song is also featured in Disney's 1997 Broadway stage musical The Lion King, with John Vickery, Kevin Cahoon, Stanley Wayne Mathis, and Tracy Nicole Chapman performing it in the original Broadway cast for the musical.
+Chiwetel Ejiofor performed an altered version of the song in Disney's 2019 live-action remake.

 The Lion King

-The song is performed as a musical number by Scar, who lusts for the position as king of the Pride Lands.
-Scar plans for both his brother Mufasa and his nephew Simba to be murdered, and he sings to an army of spotted hyenas, asking for their assistance.
+The song is performed as a musical number by Scar, who covets his brother Mufasa's position as king of the Pride Lands.
+Scar plans to murder both Mufasa and his son, Simba, so he can usurp the throne.
+He sings to an army of spotted hyenas, promising to end their hunger in return for their assistance.

 Production

 Originally, the song (first called "Thanks to Me") was about Scar introducing the hyenas to the lionesses after he pronounced himself king.
 This idea was eventually scrapped and replaced with "Be Prepared".
 A reprise of the song after Mufasa's death was also cut from the film, but is featured in the musical version.
-In the beginning of the second verse, an army of hyenas is shown goose-stepping in front of Scar, who is perched on an overlooking cliff in resemblance of Adolf Hitler with upwards of 22 beams of light pointing straight-up (resembling the Cathedral of light featured in many of the Nuremberg Rallies).
+At the beginning of the second verse, an army of hyenas is shown goose-stepping in front of Scar, who is perched on an overlooking cliff, in resemblance of Adolf Hitler, with upwards of 22 beams of light pointing straight up (resembling the Cathedral of Light featured in many of the Nuremberg Rallies).
 Shadows cast onto the cliff evoke for a brief second monumental columns.
 This is modeled after footage from Leni Riefenstahl's Nazi propaganda movie Triumph of the Will.

-Though Jeremy Irons is credited for performing the lead vocals on the song, at the 2012 Calgary Comic and Entertainment Expo, Jim Cummings, who also played Ed, stated that he sang most of the song, and that Irons only did some of the talking.
-However, footage from the film's recording sessions available on the film's 2017 Blu-ray release reveals that Irons sang the entire first verse of the song, while a cursory analysis of the recording suggests (due to a subtle but evident shift in vocal timbre heard in Scar's lead vocal) that Cummings only sang the final verse ("So prepare for the coup of the century..." onwards) in the final cut of the film.
-Cummings has also confirmed this in other interviews, claiming that he sang this last verse due to Irons developing vocal problems during the recording session.
+Though Jeremy Irons is credited for performing Scar's singing voice, Jim Cummings (credited as the voice of Ed the hyena) has stated that he sang in Irons' stead.
+The film's 2017 Blu-ray release includes footage of Irons singing the entire first verse and some second verse stanzas before the finale; Cummings has claimed that he sang "the last third" of the song, due to Irons developing vocal problems during the recording session.
+A cursory analysis of the recording suggests (due to a subtle but evident shift in vocal timbre heard in Scar's lead vocal) that Cummings sang only the final verse ("So prepare for the coup of the century..." onwards) in the final cut of the film.

+On May 25, 2024, Jeremy Irons performed "Be Prepared" live for the 30th anniversary of The Lion King at the Hollywood Bowl.